Herina Program

 Mamili children with tooth brushes from RainShine supplies

-Our annual budget to operate both schools costs $12,000 USD.
+Our annual budget to operate both schools costs $6,600 USD (approximate conversion to AUD $10,000).
 If you would like to assist this ongoing program then please donate to this specific project below.

-While both Epi and Mamili primary schools are categorised in DRCongo as private, non-Government schools, RainShine supports our children to sit the Government test each year to determine how they are performing with their education within the province and, we also engage Government Administrators to review our education techniques and school environment to identify improvements.
+While both Epi and Mamili primary schools are private, non-Government schools, RainShine supports our children to sit the Government test each year to determine how they are performing with their education within the province and, we also engage Government Administrators to review our education techniques and school environment to identify improvements.

 Children of Epi Primary School with their exercise books